Eden Arielle Gordon

 Writer and Editor

-I'm a journalist, songwriter, and human with a passion for adventure and a firm belief in the power of great stories.
-I write about entertainment, culture, travel, the environment, technology, social change, and the intersections of all of these things.
+Journalist, editor, and songwriter with a passion for adventure and a firm belief in the power of great stories.
+I write about travel, culture, nature, technology, and the intersections of all of these things.

 Portfolio